CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 weight: 100
 ---

+# Overview

+This document serves four purposes:

+1. Ensure you have  the prerequisites for building the images in Crunchy Container Suite
+1. Make sure your local machine has all the pieces needed to run the examples in the GitHub repository
+1. Run the images as standalone containers in Docker
+1. Instruct you how to install the Crunchy Container Suite into Kubernetes or OpenShift

+Where applicable, we will try to denote which installations and steps are required for the items above.

+When we set up the directories below, you will notice they seem to be quite deeply nested.
+We are setting up a [Go programming language](https://golang.org/) workspace.
+Go has a specific folder structure for it's [workspaces](https://golang.org/doc/code.html#Workspaces) with multiple projects in a workspace.
+If you are **not** going build the container images you can ignore the deep directories below, but it will not hurt you if you follow the directions exactly.

 # Requirements

-These installation instructions are developed and tested for the following operating systems:
+These instructions are developed and on for the following operating systems:

   - **CentOS 7**

   - **RHEL 7**

+We also assume you are using the Docker provided with the distributions above.
+If you have installed Docker CE or EE on your machine, please create a VM for this work or uninstall Docker CE or EE.

-The Crunchy Container Suite can run on different environments including:
+The images in Crunchy Container Suite can run on different environments including:

   - **Docker 1.13+**